stryker-mutator/stryker-js/packages/stryker-babel-transpiler/README.md

 ```

 ## Peer dependencies
-The `stryker-babel` plugin requires the following packages to be installed in order to work:
+The `stryker-babel-transpiler` plugin requires the following packages to be installed in order to work:
 * `stryker-api`
 * `babel-core`